 - We are interested in the progression and mix of responsibilities in your work and volunteer experience and your skills.
 Experience should be for college and beyond (no high school).

-- For international students only: A Certificate of Finance, and a passport copy, TOEFL, IELTS or PTE Academic test scores.
+- For international students only: A Certificate of Finance, a passport copy, and TOEFL, IELTS or PTE Academic test scores.
 Refer to the International Graduate Student Admission page for test score requirements and additional information.